 Ling Ling was born in a zoo in China and was given to Japan as a symbol of friendship.
 Dangi's brother's favourite animal is a panda!

-Tanmay's news was all about a giant squid, the size of a double-decker bus imageswith an eye as big as a football.
+Tanmay's news was all about a giant squid, the size of a double-decker bus with an eye as big as a football.
 It had been caught by fishermen in the Antarctic Ocean last year and scientists from New Zealand then froze it.
 Right now it is being defrosted so that it can be properly studied.

 People say that this squid was the biggest one ever caught.
 Joe, though, was surprised; he felt he had heard that even bigger ones had been caught before.